shakeelr/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

+I created a class for tracking lines, `Line()` in code cell 13, which is used in the final image processing pipeline for smoothing.
+The final pipeline is found in code cell 14.
+Smoothing is achieved by storing the 5 most recent lane lines in the line class and averaging them together before projecting the averaged lanes back on the road.

 Here's a [link to my video result](./project_video.mp4)

 ---